open-telemetry/opentelemetry-specification/specification/trace/tracestate-handling.md

 Then, parse the 14-digit value as a 56-bit unsigned number, yielding a rejection threshold.

 OpenTelemetry defines consistent sampling in terms of a 56-bit trace randomness value compared with the 56-bit rejection threshold.
-When the randomness value is less than the rejection threshold, the trace is not sampled.
+When the randomness value is less than the rejection threshold, the span is not sampled.

-The threshold value `0` indicates that no traces are being rejected, corresponding with 100% sampling.
+The threshold value `0` indicates that no spans are being rejected, corresponding with 100% sampling.
 For example, the following TraceState value identifies a trace with 100% sampling:

 ```